What is Cancer Insurance?

 Cancer insurance is a type of insurance plan that is configured to offer financial assistance to patients diagnosed with the disease.
 The policy will, however, have a waiting period that has to be fulfilled before the coverage kicks in and offers protection to the insured.

 The premium for cancer insurance is usually paid at various stages of diagnosis and treatment, i.e., carcinoma in situ (CIS), initial stage, major stage, or critical stage.
-A cancer insurance policy does not offer the insured any maturity, surrender, or death benefit.
+A does not offer the insured any maturity, surrender, or death benefit.

 Why Should People Buy Cancer Insurance?